hpca01/RustyLeetHacker/README.md

 Problem | From | Constraints
 --- | --- | --- |
-Find the smallest positive number missing from the array | GeeksForGeeks | Linear Time and Constant Space
+Find the smallest positive number missing from the array | GeeksForGeeks | Linear Time and Constant Space Find frequencies of occurence in an array | GeeksForGeeks | Linear Time and Constant Space

 <br>
 <br>